FREQUENTLY ASKED QUESTIONS

 14. How will we be able to afford Medicare for All?
 By providing coverage for less costly care, people will not need to use more costly care as much as they do now.
 By reducing the use of multiple private insurance companies, the cost of insurance, providers’ administrative costs and tax subsidies will all be reduced.
 By increasing the budget for Medicare’s administration, and streamlining care in one system the ability to monitor regulations and reduce fraud and waste will be improved.
-Altogether, the savings are vastly greater than the costs.
+Altogether, the savings are more than the costs.

 15. Are there any budget restrictions under Medicare for All?
 No. Under our plan we rely on methods that are shown to reduce costs rather than budget restrictions that could lead to unwanted rationing of care.

 16. How do you plan to keep prices from increasing?
-We have some important initiatives.
-First, we will remove the restriction against negotiating directly with drug companies.
-Second, we recommend using Germany's model for negotiating prices to keep costs down but still allow drug companies a fair profit (Germany has the third highest drug costs in the world).
+First, we recommend using Germany's model for negotiating drug prices to keep costs down but still allow drug companies a fair profit (Germany has the third highest drug costs in the world).
 This would lower drug prices one-third and put a brake on increases.
-Third, we will invest more in research so that private companies are not the only ones that are responsible for that cost.
-Fourth, we will use a formula we call SHIFT, the Sustainable Healthcare Index Formula Target.
+Second, we will invest more in research so that private companies are not the only ones that are responsible for that cost.
+Third, we will use a formula we call SHIFT, the Sustainable Healthcare Index Formula Target.
 This formula will look at the prices of all medical goods and services doctors order and send quarterly reports to doctors comparing their spending with their peers.
 Doctors that vary significantly from others may be audited.
 Reports may also be sent to medical societies to help them develop educational tools.
 These reports will help doctors keep an eye on the costs of what they order and discuss the most cost-effective care with patients.
 Combined with better enforcement of regulations about improper use of services, cost control will be maintained.